jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 # Content Delivery

-The course has been designed to be flexible in terms of delivery, allowing it to be adapted to and reused in various setups.
+The course has been designed to be flexible in terms of delivery, allowing it to be adapted to and reused in various environments.
+We have adopted a modular design for the course material -- using Quarto for the slides with each section in a separate file, and each associated exercise in a separate directory.
+This allows for easy inclusion or exclusion of particular sections in the workshop meaning the content can be adapted to the length and focus of the sessions and the skills of the audience.

-The slides are interspersed with the exercises, rather than separate from the presentation material, as the exercises are an integral component of the course.
+The slides are interspersed with the exercises, rather than being separate from the presentation material, as they are an integral component of the course.

-The main aspect we wish to emphasise in delivery is teaching in a _"code-along"_ fashion.
+Indeed, the main aspect we wish to emphasise in delivery is teaching in a _"code-along"_ fashion.
 This helps with engagement, participation, and understanding [@barba2022teaching] and is essential, we feel, to having a long-lasting benefit [@rubin2013effectiveness].
 This approach slows those leading the course towards the rate at which the participants